lillianjin/Clone-Detection/README.md

 # Clone-Detection
-Implementation of Clone Detection in Haskell
+Review on the implementation of Clone Detection in Haskell.